Dublin Broadstone railway station

 Broadstone railway station (Stáisiún An Clocháin Leathan) was the Dublin terminus of the Midland Great Western Railway (MGWR), located in the Dublin suburb of Broadstone.
 The site also contained the MGWR railway works and a steam locomotive motive power depot.
-A Luas tram station opened at the front of the station in 2017.
+A Luas tram stop opened at the front of the station in 2017.

 It is currently the headquarters of Bus Éireann, housing most of their administration and one of their main garages.
 Nearby on the same property is a Dublin Bus Depot.

 History

 Etymology

 The name derives from the Norse "Bradogue Steyn" or "Broad Stone", due to the Bradogue River crossing the road to Finglas at this location.
-"Bradogue" itself means "Young Salmon".
+"Bradogue" itself means "Young Salmon" in Irish.

 Beginnings

 In 1845, the Royal Canal was purchased by the Midland Great Western Railway Company (MGWR) with a view to using the land alongside the canal to construct a railway line to the west of Ireland.
 The line was constructed in stages and by 1848 reached Mullingar.
 Similarly, Broadstone station was worked in tandem with opening in 1847 and final completion 1850.
 The MGWR developed locomotive and carriage works around the station.

 Designed by John Skipton Mulvany, the structure was built between 1841 and 1850, and the colonnade was added in 1861.
 Broadstone Station is constructed of granite in a neo-Egyptian style.
 Regarding the architectural merits of the station, historian Maurice Craig described it as "the last building in Dublin to partake of the sublime...
 Its lonely grandeur is emphasised now by its disuse as a terminus, and the melancholy quarter of high-and-dry hotels close beside it.
 It stands on rising ground, and the traveller who sees it for the first time, so unexpected in its massive amplitude, feels a little as he might if he were to stumble unawares upon the monstrous silences of Karnak or Luxor".

 During the construction of the permanent roof in the late 1840s it was damaged by a severe gale but complete disaster was averted by the earlier timber structure over which it was being built.
 The 475 ft by 120 ft two span roof is said to have been basis of the design for the larger span at Liverpool Lime Street.
 With the construction of the colonnade in 1861, trains arrived to the east side platform and passengers exited through the colonnade.
 Trains departed from the west side platform where there was a booking office and waiting rooms.
 The four middle tracks were used to stable rolling stock in the interim.
 The building at front of the station was used as the headquarters building for the MGWR and did not contain a passenger entrance.